Smoooj/smoojbot/README.md

 - Conversation history

 **Automatic Summarization**: When a user has sent more than 20 messages, the bot automatically summarizes their interaction history using a dedicated summarization model (configurable via `OLLAMA_SUMMARY_MODEL`).
 This keeps the user context manageable while preserving important personalization data.

+## System Prompt Configuration

+The bot's personality and behavior are controlled by the `SYSTEM_PROMPT` environment variable.
+Two optimized prompts are provided:

+### Full System Prompt (`system-prompt-smooj.txt`)
+A comprehensive prompt with detailed guidelines for:
+- Personality traits and conversation style
+- How to use user context effectively
+- Response structure and examples
+- What to avoid in conversations

+### Concise System Prompt (`system-prompt-concise.txt`)
+A streamlined version perfect for environment variables, containing the essential instructions for friendly, context-aware responses.

+**Recommendation**: Use the concise version in your `.env` file for optimal performance while maintaining the friendly, personalized conversation style.

 ## Testing